In this post, we’ll take a close look at what to consider when companies look for an offshore software development...

-First things first – what exactly is fixed price and time and material models?
+First things first – what exactly is fixed price and time and material models in software development?

 In simple terms:

-- Time and material (T&M): It’s when the price you pay reflects the actual time spent by developers working on the project along with any other people like project managers, team leads, etc., their hourly rates, and the resources used in the process.
+- Time and Material (T&M): It’s when the price you pay reflects the actual time spent by developers working on the project and any other people like project managers, team leads, etc., their hourly rates, and the resources used in the process.

 In the case of a fixed price agreement, you’re basically buying a product with a single, fixed price.
 But unless you’re actually buying software off the shelf, you need to remember that’s a tailor-made product, based on your specs and requirements and a detailed scope of work.
 It’s mostly used by companies working in the waterfall model and never a good idea when you’re agile.
 And it might work if you have a definite vision and a (very) detailed specification that is certain not to change.
 With a focus on “might”.

 A T&M contract, on the other hand – instead of taking an educated guess – takes into account all the dynamics that go into software development, like changing requirements, upgrades, and probable risks.
 That’s why most software houses (including ours) favour the time and material pricing model these days, although the fixed price model still has its applications.

 At ASPER BROTHERS, we have some strong views on both models’ effectiveness (and ineffectiveness) and definitely favour time & material.
 Here are some common myths we wanted to debunk – so you’re more comfortable making the call when pricing your next project.

 You know exactly how much you’re paying and what you’re paying for.
 So you can include it in your budget and not worry about it ever again.
 And there are no uncertainties when it comes to the product itself – it’s all you’ll agree on initially.

 I hate to break it to you, but the experience of software development teams worldwide shows it’s hardly ever possible to give a 100% accurate estimate that’s bound never to change.